lawlessc/WaspCake/README.md

 ## 🤝 Contributing

 PRs, issues, ideas, musings, and speculative architectures are welcome.
 If you feel the buzz, you’re already contributing.
+Only accepting PRs createad via LLMs ,for the moment.